humdrum-tools/humdrum-documentation/guide/ch11/index.md

 *-
 ```

-We can use the skip option to instruct **mint** to ignore any note token
+We can use the skip option to instruct <span class="tool">mint</span> to ignore any note token
 matching the string \``16`\':

 ```bash